thosgood/this-weeks-finds/markdown/251-300/week292.md

 bond graphs are designed to make this easy to keep track of.

 The idea behind bond graphs is very simple.
-I've been describing various "n-ports" lately, and I've drawn pictures of them.
-In my pictures, a 3-port looked like this:
+I've been describing various "$n$-ports" lately, and I've drawn pictures of them.
+In my pictures, a $3$-port looked like this:

           |  |  |
           V  V  V